algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

   - Week 7
   - 7 half days

+The complete timeline and tasks can be found in the [Management section](https://github.com/algosup/2023-2024-project-2-x86-retrogaming-team-4/tree/main/documents/management).

 ## Evaluation criteria

 To assess the performance and quality of the project, a set of evaluation criteria has been established.
 These criteria serve as benchmarks against which the project's functionality, design, and overall execution will be measured.
 The evaluation process aims to ensure that the final product meets the specified objectives.
 Below are the key areas of focus that will be considered during the evaluation.